Skip to main content

 ValueThe DKIM public key value to add

-Current ValueThe current value found in DNS
+Current ValueThe current value found in DNS (fetched automatically)

 Adding the DKIM Record

-1. Copy the Host value
+1. Click the Host value to copy it to your clipboard

-2. Copy the Value (DKIM public key)
+2. Copy the Value (DKIM public key) using the copy button

 3. Log into your DNS provider